Transformations

 see also Example 3 below.
 For any grouped regression variable, these transformations are carried out only in the “active” periods and the NaN’s, if introduced in the “inactive” periods, are replaced with zeros, see Example 4 below.
 Note that the latter replacement is also applied to missing values in both original and grouped regression variables.

 To carry out centring in a TransReg document, go to the CENTRING section of the specification panel and use the drop down menu Sample mean in order to specify the type of sample mean.
 The implemented options are summarised in Table 2.
 In case of centring around a global sample mean or period-specific sample means, the span used for calculating the selected sample mean can be further specified.
 To this end, click on Calculation span, use the drop down menu Type to select a span category and, if necessary, provide the requested information.
 The implemented span categories are summarised in Table 3.
-In addition, the argument Extending can be used to specify the number of periods (positive value) or the number of years (negative value) by which the centred regression variable should be extended with zeros.
+In addition, the argument Extension horizon can be used to specify the number of periods (positive value) or the number of years (negative value) by which the centred regression variable should be extended with zeros.
 Eventually, confirm your choice by clicking on Calculate in the bottom line of the specification panel and the centred regression variable appears in the data panel under the following default name:

 \[MyRegVar \rhd Centred.\]